buddycloud/buddycloud.com/slate/source/includes/_media.md

 #Media

-The media server helps you add media sharing to channels.
-Users can upload a file to a channel and this is then shared with the followers of that channel.
-Only users that follow this channel can access the media.
+Users can upload a file to a channel.
+This is then avaliable to all followers of that channel.
+The [Buddycloud media server](http://github.com/buddycloud/buddycloud-media-server) will also generate and cache scaled versions of uploaded images (useful for scaled previews or creating user avatars from larger files).

+The uploaded file is permissioned so that only channel followers can access it.

 Media can be any type of file, and any file size (Buddycloud site administrators usually set about 10GB as a maximum size.)